I’m not a particularly reflective kind of person.

 You are more than a simple Soldier, a Sailor, a Marine, an Airman, or a Guardsman, you are the very symbol of this nation and its people – for good or for bad.

 When you put on that uniform, you are the United States of America, you represent us all.
 Never forget that, not for one single moment.

-Hold your head high, hold your honor dear, be always true to your oath.
+Hold your head high and your back straight, be proud of who you are and what you represent, hold your honor dear, be always true to your oath.

 Stand steadfast by your duty even when there is no one to see.

 Follow those who lead and lead those who will follow.